 Full Form of TDS – Tax Deducted at Source

-Full form of TDS is Tax Deducted at Source.
+The full form of TDS is Tax Deducted at Source.
 TDS provisions are given in the Income Tax Act, 1961.
 Using TDS, income tax is collected at the source of income generation.
 The one who makes payment to another person deducts TDS out of the amount and remits the amount to the government on behalf of the receiver.
-By this fashion, the tax authorities get a specified percentage of tax in advance.
+In this fashion, the tax authorities get a specified percentage of tax in advance.
 The receiver, at a later date, will file his return of income and offer the income for tax and take credit for the TDS deducted earlier.

 TDS Deduction Process